sarshardorosti/InstantMesh-V2/README.md

 Our inference script will download the models automatically.
 Alternatively, you can manually download the models and put them under the `ckpts/` directory.

-By default, we use the `instant-mesh-large` reconstruction model variant.
+By default, we use the `instant-mesh-base` reconstruction model variant.

 ## Running with command line